Death Line: Casting

-Hugh Armstrong's role was originally to be played by Marlon Brando, but Brando had to back out when his son Christian became ill with pneumonia.
+Hugh Armstrong's role as The Man was originally to be played by Marlon Brando, but Brando had to back out when his son Christian became ill with pneumonia.

 Christopher Lee agreed to do the film for scale, because he wanted to work with Donald Pleasence.
-Despite this, the two do not share the screen together for the majority of Lee's only scene, due to their large height difference.
+Despite this, the two do not share the screen together for the majority of Lee's only scene, due to their large height difference (Lee was eight inches taller at 6 foot 5 inches).
 Director Gary Sherman kept them in separate shots until Lee sits down at the end of the scene, so that he would not have issues fitting them both into the same frame.